vatsimcaribbean/connect/readme.md

-# VATSIM Connect Standard PHP OAuth 2 Authentication
+# OAuth2.0 Authentication for VATSIM Connect in basic PHP

 ### Installation & Use